JKWA/funx/usage-rules/optics_prism.md

 **✅ Use Prism when:**

-- Accessing optional/nullable fields (user profile, config value)
+- **Working with sum types / variants** (selecting one branch from multiple possibilities)
-- Working with variants or sum types (selecting one case from many)
+- **Selecting specific struct types** from mixed data (CreditCard | BankAccount | Check)
-- Selecting specific struct types from mixed data
+- Accessing optional/nullable fields (degenerate sum: present | absent)
 - Absence is normal and expected in the domain
 - Need to compose partial accessors
-- User says: "optional", "might not have", "only if", "when present", "extract from type"
+- User says: "select this case", "only for X type", "branch on", "variant", "optional", "might not have"

 **❌ Use Lens when:**